1. Home

 The above is just an example.
 You will need to use your own certificate.

-In addition to admins, you could allow other users to login using a password as well.
+In addition to admins, you could allow other users to log in using a password as well.
 For example, if you have users from an external agency working on your account, they may not be able to use your company SSO.
-In that case, you can create a separate group of all such users (no permissions required to be specified in the group) and specify it here.
+In that case, you can create a separate group of all such users (no permissions are required to be specified in the group) and specify it here.

-4. Save Single-Sign On settings
+4. Save Single-Sign-On settings

 When you click Save, SSO will be activated on your account.